Canada Immigration News

 While announcing the news of the SCPLC extension, Minister of Immigration, Refugees and Citizenship Canada (IRCC) John McCullum, also announced that the processing times for applications under the SCLPC will also be significantly reduced.
 Currently, the average processing time for SCLPC applications is 26 months, and the Minister announced that as of 7 December 2016 the IRCC aims to process spousal sponsorship applications within 12 months.

 Important notice to applicants

-The IRCC has provided instructions on the next step for spouses and common-law partners living in Canada and are being sponsored under the SCLPC.
+The IRCC has provided instructions on the next step for spouses and common-law partners living in Canada and being sponsored under the SCLPC.

 To be eligible for the open work permit, candidates must have a valid temporary resident status as a visitor, student or worker, and must reside at the same address as their sponsor.
 Candidates who received an open work permit under the initial pilot program must apply for a work permit extension before the current permit expires.

-Candidates who have already submitted an application for permanent residence through the SCLPC but have not yet received a letter from the IRCC confirming that they meet the eligibility requirements, or who have not yet applied for a work permit, may submit an application for a work permit.
+Candidates who have already submitted an application for permanent residence through the SCLPC but have not yet received a letter from the IRCC confirming that they meet the eligibility requirements, or who have not yet applied for a Canadian work permit, may submit an application for a work permit.

 Want to move to Canada?